-- We did not audit the financial statements of RTM Investments and Trading Company Limited, RTM Properties Limited, SCM Investment & Trading Company, Limited, and SIL Properties Limited. included in the consolidated annual financial statements, whose financial statements reflect Group's share of total assets of Rs.
-46,494.71 lakhs as at 31st March, 2023, Group's share of total revenue for of Rs.
-829.20 lakhs, total net profit of Rs.
-546.17 lakhs, total comprehensive income/ (loss) of Rs.
-(18,082.96) lakhs for the year ended on that date and Group's share of net cash inflows/ (outflow) of Rs.
-(572.33) lakhs for the year ended on that date, as considered in the consolidated Ind AS financial statements.
-These financial statements have been audited by other auditors whose reports have been furnished to us by the Management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries and our report in terms of sub-sections (3) and (11) of section 143 of the Act, in so far as it relates to the aforesaid subsidiaries, is based solely on the reports of the other auditors. - We did not audit the financial statements of SIL International Pte Ltd. (foreign subsidiary) whose unaudited financial statements reflect total assets of Rs.
-13.80 lakhs as at 31st March, 2023, Group's share of total revenue for of Rs.
-Nil, total net loss of Rs.
-(13.52) lakhs, total comprehensive income of Rs.
-(13.36) lakhs for the year ended on that date and net cash outflows of Rs.
-(3.32) lakhs for the year ended on that date, as considered in the consolidated Ind AS financial statements.
+- We did not audit the financial statements of RTM Investments and Trading Company Limited, RTM Properties Limited, SCM Investment & Trading Company.
+Limited. and SIL Properties Limited. included in the consolidated annual financial statements, whose financial statements reflect total revenues of Rs.
+177.36 Lakhs and Rs.
+1037.45 /- Lakhs, total net profit/(loss) Rs 14.63 Lakhs and Rs 601.14 Lakhs, Total Comprehensive income/ (loss) Rs.
+(1,056.55) Lakhs and Rs 12,062.11 Lakhs for the quarter and year ended respectively, total assets of Rs.61,564.81 Lakhs as at 31st March, 2024, net cash inflows/ (outflows) amounting to Rs.
+(1,327.82) Lakhs for the year ended on that date, as considered in the consolidated Ind AS financial statements.
+These financial statements have been audited by other auditors whose reports have been furnished to us by the Management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries and our report in terms of sub-sections (3) and (11) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries, is based solely on the reports of the other auditors. - We did not audit the financial statements of SIL International Pte Ltd. (foreign subsidiary) whose whose unaudited financial statements include total revenues of Rs.
+23.68 Lakhs and Rs 28.14 lakhs, total net profit/(loss) Rs 16.12 Lakhs and Rs.
+14.40 Lakhs, Total Comprehensive income/ (loss) Rs.
+(3.31) Lakhs and Rs.
+3.15 Lakhs for the guarter and year ended respectively, total assets of Rs.
+848.73 Lakhs as at 31st March, 2024, net cash inflows/(outflows) amounting to Rs.
+27.42 Lakhs for the year ended on that date.
 The management of the foreign subsidiary has prepared the financial statements in accordance with generally accepted accounting principles in their country and converted these financial statements to accounting principles generally accepted in India.
-We have audited the conversion adjustment made by the Company's management.
 These financial statements in so far as it relates to amount and disclosures in respect of foreign subsidiary company, is based solely on the financial results prepared and certified by the management.
-In our opinion and according to information and explanations provided to us by the Board of directors, these financial statements are not material to the Group.
+In our opinion and according to the information and explanations provided to us by the Board of directors, these financial statements are not material to the